technofocus-pte/fbricdataenggdepth/Lab guides/Use Case 02/Usecase02.md

       ![](./media/image122.png)

-6. In **Preview file data** pane, click on **Create** to create the data source.
+7. In **Preview file data** pane, click on **Create** to create the data source.
       ![](./media/image123.png)

-7. The **Power Query** editor shows the data source and an initial set of query steps to format the data.
+8. The **Power Query** editor shows the data source and an initial set of query steps to format the data.

      ![](./media/image124.png)

-8. On the toolbar ribbon, select the **Add column** tab.
+9. On the toolbar ribbon, select the **Add column** tab.
 Then, select **Custom column.**

      ![](./media/image125.png)

-9. Set the New column name to **MonthNo** , set the Data type to **Whole Number** and then add the following formula:**Date.Month(\[OrderDate\])** under **Custom column formula**.
+10. Set the New column name to +++MonthNo+++ , set the Data type to **Whole Number** and then add the following formula:+++Date.Month([OrderDate])+++ under **Custom column formula**.
 Select **OK**.

       ![](./media/image126.png)

-10. Notice how the step to add the custom column is added to the query.
+11. Notice how the step to add the custom column is added to the query.
     The resulting column is displayed in the data pane.

       ![](./media/image127.png)

     **Tip:** In the Query Settings pane on the right side, notice the **Applied Steps** include each transformation step.
 At the bottom, you can also toggle the **Diagram flow** button to turn on the Visual Diagram of the steps.

     Steps can be moved up or down, edited by selecting the gear icon, and you can select each step to see the transformations apply in the preview pane.

 Task 2: Add data destination for Dataflow

 1. On the **Power Query** toolbar ribbon, select the **Home** tab.
-Then in the D**ata destination** drop-down menu, select **Lakehouse**(if not selected already).
+Then in the **Data destination** drop-down menu, select **Lakehouse**(if not selected already).

      ![](./media/image128.png)

      ![](./media/image129.png)

     **Note:** If this option is grayed out, you may already have a data destination set.
 Check the data destination at the bottom of the Query settings pane on the right side of the Power Query editor.
 If a destination is already set, you can change it using the gear.

 2. Click on the **Settings** icon next to the selected **Lakehouse** option.